 - Lighting control is super smart with a lot of variation options.

 - A multicolor blend that is useful for plant growth.

 - This light is not so budget-friendly.

 2. Runner-Up: Current USA Satellite Plus PRO LED Light

 The Current USA Sattelite Plus model is well known among aquarists & it’s because of some exciting features.
-It is bright and offers better color rendition and control, and the manufacture calls it a ‘simple completeness’!
+It is bright and offers better color rendition and control, and the manufacturer calls it a ‘simple completeness’!

 The adjustable full-spectrum is capable of producing vivid colors and stunning shimmers.
 You can wirelessly program and control everything, getting a touch of the new generation of simplicity.